josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧬_one_war_many_threat_ecosystems.md

 ---

 ## 🌌 Constellations
-🧬 🌊 🕸️ 🧿 🪆 🚰 🏛️ — threat ecosystems; overlapping waves; layered attribution; organising mechanisms; nested campaigns; operational technology; institutional exposure.
+🧬 🌊 🕸️ 🧿 🪆 🚰 🏛️ 💰 — threat ecosystems; overlapping waves; layered attribution; organising mechanisms; commissioning and access markets; nested campaigns; operational technology; institutional exposure.

 ## ✨ Stardust
-cyber conflict, threat ecosystems, iran war, irgc, operational technology, ransomware, shared vulnerabilities, access brokers, criminal extortion, local government, logistics, campaign attribution, organising mechanisms, common sponsorship
+cyber conflict, threat ecosystems, iran war, irgc, operational technology, ransomware, shared vulnerabilities, access brokers, criminal extortion, commissioner, customer, procurement route, downstream use, narrative amplification, local government, public administration, logistics, campaign attribution, organising mechanisms, common sponsorship, denominator analysis

 ---

 ## 🏮 Footer

 *🧬 One War, Many Threat Ecosystems* is a living node of the **Polaris Protocol**.
-It distinguishes the shared wartime attack surface from the separate actor, access, incentive and vulnerability ecosystems operating within it, allowing cross-sector patterns to remain visible without converting them automatically into one campaign or sponsor.
+It distinguishes the shared wartime attack surface from the separate actor, access, commissioning, incentive, publicity and vulnerability ecosystems operating within it, allowing cross-sector patterns and real points of contact to remain visible without converting them automatically into one campaign or sponsor.

 > 📡 Cross-references:
 >
+> - [🇮🇷 Data Wars: IRGC Edition](./README.md) — *root orientation and pack map*
 > - [🌊 Riding Every Wave](./🌊_riding_every_wave.md) — *causal, technical, strategic and organisational relationships between successive waves*
 > - [🕸️ Attribution Is Not A Light Switch](./🕸️_attribution_is_not_a_light_switch.md) — *graded attribution and the current Minnesota responsibility claim*
+> - [🧅 The Operator May Not Know The Customer](./🧅_the_operator_may_not_know_the_customer.md) — *commissioning, procurement, access transfer and layered operational roles*
 > - [🔎 Confidence Labels And Source Rules](./🔎_confidence_labels_and_source_rules.md) — *confidence, provenance, organising mechanisms and campaign records*
+> - [📚 Sources And Evidence Register](./📚_sources_and_evidence_register.md) — *claim-level evidence and provenance chains*
 > - [📰 How To Report Without Overclaiming](./📰_how_to_report_without_overclaiming.md) — *publication language for mixed campaigns and actor claims*
 > - [⏱️ Timeline Of Essential Infrastructure Attacks](./⏱️_timeline_of_essential_infrastructure_attacks.md) — *incident and attribution chronology across the widening war*
 > - [🚰 When Cyber Reaches The Machinery](./🚰_when_cyber_reaches_the_machinery.md) — *depth of operational-technology access and physical effect*